sawhney17/logseq-rtl-mode-plugin/README.md

 # Logseq RTL toggle plugin
+>If this plugin helps you, I'd really appreciate your support.
+You can [buy me a coffee here. ](https://www.buymeacoffee.com/sawhney17)
 A simple plugin to toggle between RTL mode and LTR mode.
 ## Installation
 1. Open the plugin marketplace